Publications

 Manuscripts in progress

 (In prep) Scott W. Nordstrom, Jenna A. Loesberg, Jennifer L. Williams.
-Bud emergence phenology advances with simulated drought but only weakly affects population growth of an herbaceous perennial In preparation to send to PNAS
+Direct effects of rainfall manipulation influence population growth more than flowering phenology for a temperate perennial herb.
+In preparation to send to PNAS

 (In prep) Jenna A. Loesberg & Jennifer L. Williams.
 Influence of invasive grass neighbors on population growth of a native annual forb under climate change.
 In preparation to send to Journal of Ecology